 The best part: Yakuza 3 is the official birth of “Dad Kiryu,” marking a shift from the more stoic yakuza enforcer to a super sweet dude who stands up for orphans and is generally awesome.
 A group of real life yakuza reviewed the game and it’s hilarious.

 The worst part: The plot is absurd even by the series’ standard, with a lot of machinations that don’t really make sense.
 There’s this whole thing about an identical twin we’ve never seen before, and it’s honestly as silly as it sounds.

 Should you play?
 Dear god, yes!

 What’s it about?
 A high ranking yakuza executes a rival gangster after a minor dispute, fanning the flames of conflict between two major clans.
 Meanwhile, a mysterious woman meets with a loan shark and asks for 10 million yen.

 The best part: Yakuza 4 brings in a ton of important characters, from the super cool loan shark Shun Akiyama to the burly Taiga Saejima.
-(Akiyama is the series’ finest character, if you ask me.)
+(Akiyama is the series’ finest character besides Kiryu, if you ask me.)
 It has one of the best cutscenes ever.
-There is a mad scientist living under Kamurocho who works on some type of mad science time-pod.
+There is a scientist living under Kamurocho who works on some type of mad science time-pod.
 A rooftop leaping panty burglar falls off a building in an homage to Cowboy Bebop’s Ballad for Fallen Angels.